Virginia Personal Injury Lawyer

-Attorneys and activists across Virginia battled in courts for years against a law that gave the law enforcement officials the authority to pull over vehicles because of disabled parking placards or fuzzy dice dangling from the rear view mirrors.
-The good news is that the law has now been amended.
+Attorneys and activists across Virginia battled in courts for years against a law that gave law enforcement officials the authority to pull over vehicles because of disabled parking placards or fuzzy dice dangling from rearview mirrors.
+That law was amended last year.

-Virginia Code § 46.2-1054 refers to the suspension of objects or alteration of vehicle so as to obstruct driver’s view or popularly known as the “dangling objects” law.
-The statute gives police officers the right to pull over any vehicle that has a dangling object from the rear view mirror or on the windshield.
+Virginia Code § 46.2-1054 refers to the suspension of objects or alteration of the vehicle so as to obstruct the driver’s view, popularly known as the “dangling objects” law.
+The statute gives police officers the right to pull over any vehicle that has a dangling object from the rearview mirror or on the windshield.
 The new amendment to this law prevents law officers from stopping a car specifically for objects from the windshield even if it obstructs the driver’s view.

 Amendment to Virginia Code § 46.2-1054

-Several deadly traffic stops were captured through dashcam footage and cell phones in 2020.
+There were several deadly traffic stops captured through dashcam footage and cell phones in 2020.
 This compelled the commonwealth to finally change its take on Virginia Code § 46.2-1054.
-Special legislative session in November 2020 passed sweeping reform in case of traffic encounters.
+The special legislative session in November 2020 passed sweeping reform in case of traffic encounters.
 Several vehicle equipment violations were reduced to secondary offenses from primary offenses from March 1, 2021.

 Police are not allowed to stop motor vehicles for objects dangling from the mirror.
-The General Assembly went further by ensuring that enactment of Va.
+The General Assembly went further by ensuring that the enactment of Va.
 Code 46.2-1054(b) does not give police officers the authority to admit incriminating evidence in any future trial as part of a stop.
-For instance, if a police officer stops anyone on the basis of Virginia Code § 46.2-1054 and they find incriminating evidence, such as firearms or illicit drugs, then this evidence will be rendered inadmissible in court.